-A new coronavirus called “Middle East Respiratory Syndrome Coronavirus” (MERS-CoV) was first identified in September 2012 as the cause of severe respiratory illness in humans.
-It was initially found in people living in Saudi Arabia and called “novel coronavirus.”
-Since then, over a thousand cases have been confirmed worldwide.
+A new coronavirus called “Middle East Respiratory Syndrome Coronavirus” (MERS-CoV) was first identified in 2012 as the cause of severe respiratory illness in humans.
+Since then, over two thousands cases have been confirmed worldwide.
 The majority of cases have been reported from Saudi Arabia.
-All reported cases have been directly or indirectly linked through travel or residence to nine countries: Saudi Arabia, United Arab Emirates, Qatar, Jordan, Oman, Kuwait, Yemen, Lebanon, and Iran.
+All reported cases have been directly or indirectly linked through travel or residence to countries in and near the Arabian Peninsula.

-In the USA, 2 patients tested positive for MERS-CoV in May 2014 and were determined to be imported cases from Saudi Arabia.
-Imported cases have occurred in Europe, North Africa, China, and South Korea.
+So far, only 2 patients in the USA were tested positive for MERS-CoV in May 2014, and were determined to be imported cases from Saudi Arabia.
+There is no specific treatment for MERS-CoV besides supportive care, and no vaccine is available.

 For Health Care Providers: